Protein design with RL from AI feedback

 More reflection on this approach

-One can think of this as either (1) a sequence generator as a model-free agent in a simulated environment that is AlphaFold2 or (2) a model-based RL agent where the policy is produced by the sequence generator and the model is AlphaFold2, and the objective is to produce some output sequence that meets the design criteria when it is actually synthesized in a lab.
+One can think of this as either (1) a sequence generator as a model-free agent in a simulated environment that is ESMFold or (2) a model-based RL agent where the policy is produced by the sequence generator and the model is ESMFold, and the objective is to produce some output sequence that meets the design criteria when it is actually synthesized in a lab.
 When thinking of this as (2), one can see a sort of capability bootstrapping, where we can increase intelligence related to proteins without having to collect any more measurements from the real world.
 This is along the same line of thinking as Yoshua Bengio’s idea of using a world model to develop a very large amortized inference machine.